Courseiva

 Multi-Selecthard

 A company uses Amazon S3 to store log files that are generated every hour.
 Each log file is about 1 GB.
 The logs must be stored for 5 years for compliance.
 The data engineer wants to minimize storage costs while ensuring that logs can be retrieved within 24 hours for the first year, and within 48 hours thereafter.
-Which THREE lifecycle actions should the engineer configure?
-(Choose THREE.)
+Which TWO lifecycle actions should the engineer configure?
+(Choose TWO.)

 A.Transition objects to S3 Standard after 30 days.